yuchuang1979/HyperGraph/README.md

 # HyperGraph
 A repo for hypergraph sample code.
-Hypergraph was used for image search and segmentation for my CVPR 2009 and CVPR 2010 paper.
+Hypergraph was used for image search and segmentation for two of my papers:

+"Video object segmentation by hypergraph cut" CVPR 2009.
+"Image retrieval via probabilistic hypergraph ranking" CVPR 2010.